Plushoe/webhook-test-aa/README.md

 # webhook-test-aa
 For testing webhooks with jenkins
-Test 2 / ?
+Test 3 / ?

-Changed urlencoded to json/application
+2: Changed urlencoded to json/application
+3: Changed jenkins settings